Hapowal

 Hapowal is a village in Shaheed Bhagat Singh Nagar district of Punjab State, India.
-It is located 3.6 km away from postal head office Banga, 17 km from Nawanshahr, 15 km from district headquarter Shaheed Bhagat Singh Nagar and 107 km from state capital Chandigarh.
-The village is administrated by Sarpanch an elected representative of the village.
+It is located 3.6 km away from postal head office Banga, 17 km from Nawanshahr, 15 km from district headquarter Shaheed Bhagat Singh Nagar, and 107 km from state capital Chandigarh.
+The village is administrated by Sarpanch, an elected representative of the village.

 Demography

-As of 2011, Hapowal has a total number of 277 houses and population of 1142 of which 562 include are males while 580 are females according to the report published by Census India in 2011.
+As of 2011, Hapowal has a total number of 277 houses and a population of 1,142 of which 562 are males while 580 are females, according to the report published by Census India in 2011.
 The literacy rate of Hapowal is 77.66%, higher than the state average of 75.84%.
-The population of children under the age of 6 years is 144 which is 12.61% of total population of Hapowal, and child sex ratio is approximately 1215 as compared to Punjab state average of 846.
+The population of children under the age of 6 years is 144 which is 12.61% of total population of Hapowal, and child sex ratio is approximately 1,215 as compared to Punjab state average of 846.

 Most of the people are from Schedule Caste which constitutes 52.63% of total population in Hapowal.
 The town does not have any Schedule Tribe population so far.

 As per the report published by Census India in 2011, 316 people were engaged in work activities out of the total population of Hapowal which includes 279 males and 37 females.
-According to census survey report 2011, 89.56% workers describe their work as main work and 10.44% workers are involved in Marginal activity providing livelihood for less than 6 months.
+According to census survey report 2011, 89.56% workers describe their work as main occupation, and 10.44% workers are involved in Marginal activity providing livelihood for less than 6 months.